mdarshad1000/mdarshad1000.github.io/_projects/7_project.md

 ---
 layout: page
-title: Healthy Eat 🥗
+title: get sanity 🧠
-description: one-stop solution to get an insight about the food you consume and discover recipes that suit our preferences
+description: An initiative to help people get insight about their mental status and understand the disorders they might have.
-img: assets/img/healthyeats.png
+img: assets/img/getsanity.png
-importance: 3
+importance: 4
-category: latest
+category: transitional
 ---

 Every project has a beautiful feature showcase page.